 Many of the women I work with have imbalances of one kind or another that make losing weight nearly impossible without drastic changes to lifestyle and diet.
 But although the overall shift is necessary for long term success, you can’t start there!

 The first step is always to identify what the actual problem might be.
+Why is someone’s body resisting weight loss?
 So many things can be behind a woman’s inability to maintain a healthy weight.
-One hormonal imbalance that is often missed is leptin resistance.
+And one hormonal imbalance that is often missed is leptin resistance.

 You can’t change what you don’t know about – which is why it’s so important to know the possibilities.
 If you can identify leptin resistance as the culprit, you can take steps towards healing.